 - Travel expenses directly related to the thesis project (automobile mileage, airfare, etc.)

-NOTE: The Honors Summer Housing Fellowship for on campus residency is available only to students engaged exclusively in thesis research for the full summer third term.
-It covers only University housing in one of the residence halls.
+The Thesis Summer Housing Fellowship is available only to students engaged exclusively in thesis research for the full summer third term and covers only University housing.
 Students working a job not related to their thesis project, taking summer courses or pursuing an education abroad experience during part of the summer, are excluded from UHP housing unless their thesis proposal demonstrates that these activities are an integral part of their thesis project.
-Students receiving Honors Summer Housing Fellowships must actively participate in the weekly lunchtime seminar program scheduled for that year.

 Fellowship funds are not awarded for expenses such as the following